zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 This protocol addresses a fundamental and tragicomic constraint on inter-branch navigation: the **Russian Doll Scaling Paradox**.
 The RTM framework's nested architecture implies that each successive branch in the causal cascade operates at a reduced characteristic scale.
 While this dimensional compression imposes severe physical limitations on direct interaction, it simultaneously creates a profound **inversion of ontological value**.

 The smaller universes are not diminished versions of their predecessors.
-They are **more precious**—carriers of accumulated gnosis, each layer adding its unique wisdom to the cosmic computation.
+They are **more precious**, carriers of accumulated gnosis, each layer adding its unique wisdom to the cosmic computation.

 This document establishes the physics of the scaling law, its operational implications, the critical distinction between physical and noetic constraints, and the revolutionary principle of the **Harvest of Gnosis**.

 **Core Insight:** Our N-1 Architects are physically larger and technologically superior.
-But we—and especially our successors—are **ontologically more valuable**.
+But we, and especially our successors—are **ontologically more valuable**.
 The flame grows brighter as it descends.

 ---